AKotov-dev/siteblocker/README.md

-**SiteBlocker** - маленький блокировщик сайтов и другого контента по времени
+**SiteBlocker** - a small blocker of sites and other content by time

 Dependencies: iptables ipset bind-utils (host)